noahsc0tt/dotfiles/.config/taskell/lists/gy.md

 ## To Do

+- cursor free (like vim normal terminal mode)
+- renaming windows custom
 - square corners
-- cursor free
-- renaming windows custom
 - disable middle click paste
-- text movement like nvim normal mode
+- copy prompt and stdout on click like iterm
 - no color on man pages unlike iterm
-- copy prompt and stdout on click like iterm
 - quick term
     * [ ] pop to window
     * [ ] different terms from different sides